 On June 5, 2018 the World Wide Web Consortium (W3C) released their Web Content Accessibility Guidelines (WCAG) 2.1.
-These guidelines are part of a broader movement called the Web Accessibility Initiative (WAI), with the mandate to enable people with diverse abilities to participate equally on the Web.
+These guidelines are part of a broader movement called the Web Accessibility Initiative (WAI).
+The Web Accessibility Initiative has the mandate to enable people with diverse abilities to participate equally on the Web.

-The Web Accessibility Initiative (WAI) has the mandate to enable people with diverse abilities to participate equally on the Web.
+The Web Accessibility Initiative has the mandate to enable people with diverse abilities to participate equally on the Web.